 “The greatest danger in times of turbulence – it is to act with yesterday’s logic.”Peter Drucker

 Instead of a traditional linear roadmap, we need something akin to a guidance system for an organization, that can continually calculate changes in position, velocity, altitude, or rotation and allow us to rapidly adjust.
-This means that the basic capabilities we’ve long trusted and taken for granted, including those related to strategy, policy, decision-making, and management of risk, will need to be rethought entirely.
+This means that the basic capabilities we’ve long trusted and taken for granted, including those related to strategy, policy, decision-making, and management of risk, will need to be rethought entirely in a VUCA world.

 In the digital age, it’s no longer possible to set the traditional 3-to-5 year strategic goals, build the roadmap to get from here to there and then simply execute that plan.
 As Dave Snowden has said, we need more chefs and fewer recipe book users.
 This is because following a recipe (including a traditional strategic roadmap) will not work for complexity (and VUCA).
 What is required is nimbleness, combined with adaptability, an enthusiasm for uncertainty, and direct visibility of well-managed real-time data, to help us navigate this new world.What core capabilities and practices do organizations need to digitally transform and evolve in a volatile, uncertain, complex, and ambiguous (VUCA) world?
 Here @Veridity explores. #digitaltransformation #ITSM Click To Tweet